Skip to content

 Learn advanced strategies for using test clocks in the Dashboard and API.

-You can create a test clock separately from a subscription for running advanced simulations.
-In this scenario you create the test clock first and then add different test cases to it.
+You can run a simulation separately from a subscription for running advanced simulations.
+In this scenario, you create the simulation first and then add different test cases to it.

 Not ready for a full integration?
 See our guide for running simulations on subscriptions.